How to Hire And Work With a Virtual Assistant

 Whenever you buy plane tickets, please forward the itinerary information to “firstname.lastname@example.org” (Unless I specify the trip is to surprise someone–my Tripit account makes my travel plans publicly available.)

-Tripit( www.tripit.com ) Account information:
+Tripit( www.tripit.com ) Account information can be found in Lastpass.

 Jeff’s Contact Information [Lists contact information for me, my family, and my housemates]